-Pavarotti died in the early hours of 6 September 2007 at home in Modena, Italy, aged 71.
+Pavarotti died in the early hours of 6 September 2007 at home in Modena, Italy, aged seventy-one.

 Profile.
 Beautiful Things - Ona Jarmalavičiūtė talks to Croatian-American musician and peace activist Nenad Bach, who finds the power of music undeniable, like the power of love